 The truth is relationships are difficult.
 Happy couples still require work, sacrifice and even some suffering.
 We propagate a lie of fairy-tale connections.
 It is a beautiful lie.
 We grasp the visions of an eventual paradise where insecurities vanish, and unconditional love flourishes.
 We believe the fairy-tale because we have been gifted occasional glimpses into the elated and magical feelings of love, even for a moment, where troubles disappear, and joys are magnified.
 We readily and repeatedly jump into the commitment fray, ignoring warning signs and defying the differences with our “love-conquers-all” dreams, only to discover our mental resources do not match the relationship demands.
 The fast-life attitude pushes us to move on instead of repair, seeking healing through fruitless searches.
 The psychological sound advice is to learn, grow and develop the skills to maintain and benefit from a secure attachment.
 The evidence is clear—there is a positive correlation between secure attachments and well-being.
 Seventeenth-century philosopher Francis Bacon said that intimate relationships “redoubleth joys, and cutteth griefs in half.”
 (Ben-Shahar, 2007 pg.
 112) We need to fight the fairy-tale lie.
 Romance unfettered with worries is attractive, tickling our idealistic fantasies, but this doesn’t match reality.
 Real love takes work—lots of it.
 Managing our emotional stability is a chore, requiring skill and maturity.
 In a relationship, the stability is complicated by the complexities of two living, breathing, reactionary creatures.
 Conflict is inevitable.
 The strength and success of a relationship depends on a couple’s ability to manage these conflicts, working through the ebb and flow of feelings.
 Skilled partners soothe the emotions while inexperienced lovers magnify the feelings and poke the sensitivities.
 Contrary to our dreams, many relationships heighten insecurities rather than solve them.

+People bring baggage into the relationship.
+We have pasts and those pasts intrude on the present.
+Our histories cannot be discarded or easily integrated.
+Therapy patients spend years learning to understand how their personal histories impact their lives, in relationships this work is compounded.
+Even the best relationships involve moments of intense love and frightening indifference, connection and disconnection, attunement and misattunement, feelings of importance and the emptiness of being ignored.
 If we burden relationships with expectations of perfection, believing unconditional love will eliminate the necessary work, we will be disappointed.
 We must either deny and bury, seek fulfillment elsewhere or courageously face reality and learn to commit, resolve and connect.
 Like the title of Aaron Beck’s classic work, “Love is Never Enough.”
 (1989)

+Unfortunately, children are often involved.
+The decision to stay, leave or improve is complicated by the growing web of impact.
+We can become part of the multi-generational chain of dysfunction, passing our incompleteness to the kids that absorb everything we do, or we can break the chain and invite something new and better into their lives.
 Perhaps, the next few decades will continue the downward divorce trends will continue, and marriages will stabilize as a growing number of lovers learn the messy requirements for happy bonds.
 And then again, maybe not.
 The world will do what the world will do.
 We live in a crazy time with ever-shifting demands.
 Hopefully, we can break our dysfunctional chains, find enjoyment in connection and provide loving attunement and secure attachment to the children that desperately need these skills without the driving need to discard relationships that fall short, failing to serve our inflated expectations and impractical needs of perfection.